About Smoke Management

 More recently, Central Oregon has become the primary carrot seed producer in the nation, producing 85% of carrot seed planted in the United States.
 Four thousand acres of carrots becomes a twenty million dollar impact to local revenue.

 The early years of seed production were years of uncoordinated field burning.
 By the 1980s, local growers acknowledged a need for an established program to coordinate and control the burning to minimize smoke impact to area citizens.
 In 1989 a mandatory smoke management program was created, in coordination with the Rural Fire Protection District and the Jefferson County Commissioners.
 Growers pay a per-acre burning fee, which pays all the costs of the program – from the temperature flights to the highway flaggers.
-The program also funds research into alternative crop management practices at the Central Oregon Agricultural Research Center.
+The program also funds research into alternative crop management practices at the Central Oregon Agricultural Research and Extension Center.
 A committee of growers, seed industry personnel, fire department administration and community members guide the program with annual input from Jefferson County Commissioners, the Department of Environmental Quality and county seed growers.
 Throughout the years, the committee has tightened burning restrictions to meet the needs of a growing community.

 Summer is the busiest agriculture season.
 Farmers typically work from dawn to dusk, seven days a week, but growers understand that summer is recreation time for many county residents.
 Fields are only burned Monday through Friday, and must be finished by 5:00pm (flaming of previously burned fields may be done on Saturdays until 6:00pm).
 Fields are not burned during special county events such as the Jefferson County Fair, the Air Show of the Cascades, Labor Day and Cycle Oregon.
 Growers pay for annual air quality monitoring to ensure that their field burning remains withing federal EPA standards.
 DEQ Air Quality Index